maismuka/telegram-bot-getIP/README.md

 ## Set Up Your Bot

-Search for the “botfather” telegram bot (he’s the one that’ll assist you with creating and managing your bot)
+Search for the `botfather` telegram bot (he’s the one that’ll assist you with creating and managing your bot)

-Type /help to see all possible commands the botfather can handle
+Type `/help` to see all possible commands the botfather can handle

-Click on or type /newbot to create a new bot then follow instructions and make a new name for your bot
+Click on or type `/newbot` to create a new bot then follow instructions and make a new name for your bot

 Congratulations!
 You have created your first bot.
 You should see a new API token.
 For example `777845702:AAFdPS_taJ3pTecEFv2jXkmbQfeOqVZGER`